 Step 4: Look Through Star Anise

-If you purchase anise stars at the grocery store, the pieces will be smaller than on my star anise garland.
+If you purchase star anise at the grocery store, the pieces will be smaller than on my garland.
 If you would like anise stars the same size as my orange garland, I recommend purchasing them from Amazon.
 It’s a large quantity but worth every cent.

-Heat your hot glue gun and add a dab of hot glue around the small holes on the orange slice.
+Heat your hot glue gun and add a dab of hot glue to the back of the anise stars.
 Place star anise in the center of the orange and hold for a second to set.

 I forgot to take a picture of this step for my post.
 Here I’m sharing how to hot glue anise stars to orange slices I had left from my DIY.